robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 1. Do the threats consider misuse cases?
 1. Does the diagram match final code?
-1. Are threats enumerated?
-At minimum:
+1. Are enough threats enumerated?
-STRIDE per element that touches a trust boundary
 1. Has Test / QA reviewed the model?
-Testers often finds issues with threat model or details
+Testers often finds issues with threat model or missing details
 1. Is each threat mitigated?
 1. Are mitigations done right?
-(Assurance case?)
+(Assurance case, possibly)
 ---

 # Making this Fun